survivejs/react-book/manuscript/03_webpack_and_react.md

 *react-dom* is needed as React can be used to target multiple systems (DOM, mobile, terminal, i.e.,).
 Given we're dealing with the browser, *react-dom* is the correct choice here.

 Now that we got that out of the way, we can start to develop our Kanban application.
-First we should define the `App`.
+First, we should define the `App`.
 This will be the core of our application.
 It represents the high level view of our app and works as an entry point.
 Later on it will orchestrate the entire app.
 We can get started by using React's function based component definition syntax:

 **app/components/App.jsx**